 - A warm cord or outlet is to be expected for heating devices.
 Periodically check a device’s cord and the wall around the outlet – if it feels ‘hot’ and not just warm, discontinue use.

 Why is this important?
 Air conditioners can stress your home’s electrical system.
 Devices like these that use a lot of power can increase fire risk.
-Sometimes a home electrical network is ill-prepared to handle an increased demand of this nature, leading to hazardous arcing – sometimes hidden in walls.
-In other cases, a device is not plugged in or connected correctly – or is itself faulty due to age, wear, or poor design.
-Also, we’re around water more in the hot weather, and we all know water and electricity are not a safe combination – stay aware, be smart, and stay safe!
+Sometimes a home’s electrical system is ill-prepared to handle these demands, which in some cases can lead to hazardous arcing occurring at a loose connection or where an electrical insulator has been compromised.
+In other cases, a device is not plugged in correctly or is faulty due to age, wear, or poor design.
+Also, we spend more time around water to stay cool – and we all know water and electricity are not a safe combination – so stay aware, be smart, and stay safe!